paljs/docs/src/pages/index.md

 <img src="/header.png" alt="header" />

-## Quick Start
+## Introduction

-Pal.js I am your friend in your next NodeJS, Prisma, GraphQL, React project
+Pal.js stands for "I am your friend!".
+It is a set of tools to help you bootstrap your next NodeJS, Prisma, GraphQL, React project.
+The library currently contains the following tools and examples:

+Tools
+1. Prisma-select - An extension to tackle down N+1 issues with better query construction using prisma's query engine.
+2. Prisma-delete - An extension on documenting prisma.schema on dealing with cascade deletes.
+3. Generator Class - Auto CRUD generations based on your prisma schema for SDL, Graphql-modules, and Nexus
+4. Prisma-Table - Front end components that interacts with pal.js auto generated mutation and queries.

+Examples

+1. full-stack-nextjs - A full stack admin framework using nexus and next.js.
+2. full-stack-gatsbyjs - A full stack admin framework using nexus and gatsby.
+3. apollo-nexus-schema - A server side app that uses apollo-sever and nexus with pal.js's auto generations.
+4. nexus - A server side app that uses nexus framework with pal.js's auto generations.
+5. apollo-sdl-first - A server side app that uses sdl-first approach and apollo server with pal.js's auto generations.
+6. graphql-modules - A server side app that uses apollo server and graphql-modules toolsets with pal.js's auto generations.

-## Install tools
+## Requirements

-To install `@paljs/cli` on your machine you need to have the following tools installed:
+To install `@paljs/cli` on your machine, make sure to have the following tools installed:

 - Git - <https://git-scm.com>
 - Node.js - <https://nodejs.org> Please note the **version** should be **>=12**